-The Back-End Equipment is defined by NRAO in [RD03].
+The Back-End Equipment is defined by NRAO in .
 Back-End Equipment consists of:

-- Back-End Rack

-- Rack Air Handler

-- Backup Battery for P500
+- Back-End Rack electronics rack - Backup Battery for P500

-All the components are in the lower pedestal close to the EMI drive cabinet.
+All the components are in the lower pedestal inside the EMI drive cabinet.

-Mtex modified the arrangement of the components to fit them inside the pedestal.
+Mtex modified the arrangement of the components to fit them inside the cabinet.